Rotorsoft/eventually-monorepo/README.md

 });
 ```

-* Register aggregate with app builder
+Now we can finish *./src/index.ts* by registering the new aggregate with the app builder...

 ```typescript
 import { app, bootstrap } from "@rotorsoft/eventually";